gamejolt/doc-game-api/v1.x/batch/index.md

 `success` | `boolean` | Whether the request succeeded or failed. <br> **Example**: `true` `message` | `string` | If the request was not successful, this contains the error message. <br> **Example**: `Unknown fatal error occurred.`

+### Basic Construction

+The steps to creating a batch request are:

+1. Encode the sub URLs for each request in the batch.
+Then, do one of the following:
+2. For a GET, append the requests to the main URL and md5() the whole thing.
+3. For a POST, put the requests in the POST data and construct the main URL like normal.

 ### Sub URL Construction

 The sub URL contains multiple single-call URLs.